Tourism Spots · Fukushima

 When and where was the latest bear incident in Lake Hibara?

-The most recent bear sighting in Lake Hibara was on May 5, 2026 in Inawashiro 字並杉西, Fukushima, where 1 Black Bear was reported.
+The most recent bear sighting in Lake Hibara was on June 24, 2026 in Kitashiobara, Fukushima, where 1 Black Bear was reported.
 Detailed location and surrounding incidents are available on the incident map.

 Where have bears appeared recently in Lake Hibara?

-Recent bear sightings in Lake Hibara have been concentrated in Kitashiobara 大字北山 (10), Kitashiobara (10), Kitashiobara Village (7).
+Recent bear sightings in Lake Hibara have been concentrated in Kitashiobara (10), Bandai (9), Yonezawa Tateishi (5).
 These areas have had multiple reports within the last 30 days.

 Is bear activity increasing in Lake Hibara?

-Activity is elevated.
-5 of the 13 monthly incidents occurred in the last 7 days.
+Activity has slowed.
+13 incidents in the last 7 days, 41 in the last 30 days.

 What type of bears are in Lake Hibara?